luybashu/hackathon-prosept/README.md

 # Online service for automating the process of product matching

 *November 22 - December 08, 2023*
-Hackathon of the Yandex Practicum Workshop on a task from [Prosept](https://prosept.ru/)
+The project got 1st place in the Hackathon of the Yandex Practicum Workshop on a task from [Prosept](https://prosept.ru/)

 The customer manufactures several hundred different household and industrial chemical products, which are then sold through dealers.
 To assess the situation, manage prices, and overall business operations, the customer periodically gathers information on how dealers sell their products.
 The matching of dealer products with manufacturer products is currently done manually.